 Types of Light Bulbs for Recessed Lighting

-- Incandescent, also known as "A" bulbs, are inexpensive and good for general light or wall washing with the use of reflectors.
+- Incandescent bulbs are inexpensive and good for general light or wall washing with the use of reflectors.
+These are being replaced with the newer energy efficient bulbs.

 - Halogen bulbs offer a clean white light and are available in both flood and spot types in sizes to fit 4-, 5-, or 6-inch fixtures.